 Once she walks out, Terry returns his empty gaze to the busy streets of Gotham.
-Most of the citizens that walk by are oblivious to how close they came to finding their city a giant crater by morning, and Terry is almost envious of that type of ignorance.
+Most of the citizens that walk by are oblivious on how close they came to finding their city a giant crater by morning, and Terry almost envies of that type of ignorance.
 They never worry whether tonight is their last, or what would happen if they failed as a hero.
-No, they worry about whether their car will start in the morning, what shoes to wear, of if that last chocolate muffin will be theirs to order.
-He studies the happy, stressed, or annoyed faces that pass by, tries to read people's lips when they are on the phone, and watches someone try to hail a cab for the third time.
+No, they worry about whether their car will start in the morning, what shoes to wear, of if that last chocolate muffin in the display case will be theirs to claim.
+He studies the happy, focused and annoyed faces that pass by, tries to read people's lips when they are on the phone, and watches someone try to hail a cab for the third time.

 He suddenly perks up when a familiar woman with long, wavy black hair enters his view, but with her back facing him, he isn't able to make out her face.
 He locks his gaze onto her and watches her impatiently press the button for the crosswalk.
 But when she finally turns her head towards Terry, a tall, burly man steps in front of her, blocking her face.